angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 ## Debounce: Delay updates from the UI

-Async validation can be expensive since by default, an async call is made with every letter entered in an input field.
+Async validation can be expensive: by default, an async call is made with every character entered in an input field.

 The `debounce()` function delays updates from the UI to the form model.
 When applied, updates are delayed until either the field loses focus (is touched) or the most recently debounced update resolves.